12 Best Long Head Bicep Exercises For Massive Peaks

 How To Build Long Head Of Biceps

-Both bicep heads function together in most workout activities, it’s important to understand how to differentiate the two during exercise, so you can develop both heads to the greatest potential.
+Although both bicep heads function together in most workout activities, it’s important to understand how to differentiate the two during exercise so you can develop both heads to their full potential.

-The long head of the bicep is a vital muscle head when it comes to strength and aesthetics.
-It is the muscle at the outer part of the upper arm.
+The long head of the bicep is a vital muscle for strength and aesthetics.
+It is located on the outer part of the upper arm.

 There are many exercises that emphasize the long head of the bicep.
-Many of them you probably already know, but maybe you didn’t realize they are best for the long head.
+You probably already know many of them, but maybe you didn’t realize they are best for the long head.
 All you have to do is implement the techniques.

 If you want to emphasize the long head bicep during training, four main techniques can help you achieve that: